Saturday, October 30, 2004

 They "spent almost $200 million staging the vote[, and a]t least 12 election workers, and dozens of Afghan security forces, died in the past few months as the nation geared up for the election."

-.
+Finally, the whole thing was spoiled by a few gallons of bad ink.
 Add that to the widespread double registration, known to officials prior to election day, and you have intentional fraud in broad day light.
 Somebody/people decided to rob millions of people [in Afghanistan] of their first chance to directly decide their leader."

 My dear guest, Knowl8dge, asks: